Illinois CAM Disputes: The 10-Year Recovery Window [2026]

 Same lease.
 Same error.
 Same tenant.
 Illinois is worth 2.5 times the four-year SOL states on this error alone.

-Now scale to a larger tenant.
-A 5,000 SF Chicago office tenant paying $11 per SF in CAM ($55,000 per year) with a base year error that generates $8,000 per year in excess billings:
+Scale to a larger tenant: a 5,000 SF Chicago office tenant paying $11 per SF in CAM ($55,000 per year) with a base year error generating $8,000 per year in excess billings:

 | Recovery window | Total recovery |